Trump Upset With Federal Reserve For Cutting Interest Rates

 — CNNMoney (@CNNMoney) September 26, 2018

-The Federal Reserve was set up as an independent entity from the American government and there is a general understanding that President’s stay away from commenting on their policies.
+The Federal Reserve was set up as an independent entity from the American government and there is a general understanding that presidents stay away from commenting on their policies.
 However, Trump has spoken on exactly that in the past, saying in interviews that a higher interest rate would undermine America against its competition.

-“I’m not thrilled with his raising of interest rates, no. I’m not thrilled,” Trump said in an interview with Reuterswhen speaking about his own appointee to the chairman of the Federal Reserve, Jerome Powell.
+“I’m not thrilled with his raising of interest rates, no. I’m not thrilled,” Trump said in an interview with Reuters when speaking about his own appointee to the chairman of the Federal Reserve, Jerome Powell.
 “I should be given some help by the Fed.”

 When Powell was asked about potential criticism from Trump during the press conference where he announced the hike, Powell said, “We don’t consider political factors or things like that.
 That’s who we are.
 That’s what we do.
 And that’s just the way it’s always going to be for us.”

 The Federal Reserve has raised interest rates six times since Trump entered the office, which includes three times since the appointment of Powell.
-This is usual activity in an economy that s growing stronger.
+This is usual activity in an economy that’s growing stronger.

 Powell emphasized that every decision made by the Federal Reserve is in the best interest of the country, saying, “We’ve been given a really important job to do on behalf of the American people by Congress, and we’ve been given the tools to do it.
 My colleagues and I are focused exclusively on carrying out that mission.”